jtlap/nt2/doc/source/sdk/meta/algo.rst

 .. rubric:: Description

-This module provide various meta-programmed algorithms to appyl on types or type sequences in a Boost.MPL compatible way.
+This module provide various meta-programmed algorithms to apply on types or type sequences in a Boost.MPL compatible way.

 .. toctree::